 The representation of African-American identity in advertising as well as in art is addressed in works by Sanford Biggers, Hank Willis Thomas, and Fahamu Pecou.
 The bright colors and blinking lights of Sanford Biggers’s Smirk suggest carnival signs, while the form—broad red lips surrounding white teeth—alludes to the racist images of African Americans used in early 20th-century advertising.
-Like Wiley and Kaphar’s portraits, works such as Fahamu Pecou’s Broken Open and Hank Willis Thomas’s And One resist the appropriation of African-American culture and deny the erasure of African-American experience.
-Inspired by #BlackLivesMatter, a simple hashtag that symbolizes an ongoing movement, Pecou’s painting attempts to reorient the angst and despair experienced by black Americans by emphasizing beauty, strength, and resilience in this rock-star-like figure.
-Beauty, strength, and grace animate the figures in Hank Willis Thomas’s And One, while the proximity of a noose invites viewers to consider, remember, and question the history of black bodies as spectacle, as celebrated icon, and as targets of historical and present-day violence.
+Like Wiley and Kaphar’s portraits, Fahamu Pecou’s Broken Open resists the appropriation of African-American culture and deny the erasure of African-American experience.
+Inspired by #BlackLivesMatter, a simple hashtag that symbolizes an ongoing movement, Pecou’s painting attempts to reorient the angst and despair experienced by Black Americans by emphasizing beauty, strength, and resilience in this rock-star-like figure.